 The scheme boundary can be found under the media and documents section.

-Following submission, a pre-examination stage will begin, when there is an opportunity for local community members to register as an interested party via the Planning Inspectorate website and request to take part in the examination process.
+Our development consent order application will include a consultation report, which will provide a summary of responses from all our consultations since 2013.
+These outline how your responses have been taken into considerations in refining the scheme design reports.
+Following the development consent order submission, a pre-examination stage will begin, when there is an opportunity for members of the public to register as an interested party via the Planning Inspectorate website and request to take part in the examination process.

 - at Porter Street

 - a bridge in front of Princes Quay Shopping Centre

 - improved access to the Port of Hull

 - improved connections between the city centre to the north and developments, and tourist and recreational facilities to the south